Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Global PIQA: Parallel Split

-This paper describes v0.1 of Global PIQA.
-We are in the process of developing a parallel split of Global PIQA.
-This dataset will consist of PIQA-style items originally written in English, which we will machine translate and send to the authors of the non-parallel split for correction and validation.
-The vast majority of Global PIQA authors have professional working proficiency in English on top of their native language(s).
-As discussed in \S\ref{sec:related_work}, parallel (translated) datasets are inherently biased towards the source language, but we will aim to make the English parallel split as non-culturally-specific as possible.
-While parallel evaluation datasets do not allow for culturally-specific evaluations, they allow researchers to make more direct comparisons across languages; for example, in Global PIQA, we hope that the parallel split will allow us to determine whether performance differences across languages are due to (1) differences in models' physical commonsense reasoning capabilities in different languages, vs. (2) differences in how well the models perform in different cultural contexts, as evaluated in the non-parallel split.
+In total, the official parallel split of Global PIQA contains 103 human-verified parallel examples in 131 language varieties (except for Ekpeye, which has 101 examples).
+The full list of languages is in \S\ref{app:lang-codes}.
+Although the parallel split of Global PIQA does not facilitate culturally-specific evaluations, it enables more direct comparisons across languages.
+The parallel and non-parallel splits of Global PIQA together allow researchers to determine the extent to which commonsense reasoning performance differences across languages are due to (1) differences in models' ``culturally agnostic'' commonsense reasoning capabilities in different languages, as evaluated in the parallel split, vs. (2) differences in how well the models perform in different cultural contexts, as evaluated in the non-parallel split.